justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/README.md

 1. Verify that the example exchange rate provider was added.
 Open your browser to `https://localhost:8080` and navigate to _Control Panel_ → _Commerce_ → _Settings_ → _Currencies_ → _Exchange Rate_.

-    On this screen, under the Exchange Rate Provider dropdown, the new provider ("Example") will be present.
+    On this screen, under the Exchange Rate Provider dropdown, the new exchange rate provider ("Example") will be present.

 ![New exchange rate provider](./images/02.png "New exchange rate provider")